CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 Click Show Advanced Settings.
 Scroll down to Emulated Performance and check "Cold Boot", not "Quick Boot".
 Click Finish.
 Then rebuild the app and run it again.

+If you get a message that your API is missing or corrupted, try these steps:

+1. Click File->Settings->Appearance & Behavior->System Settings->Android SDK
+2. Open the SDK Tool tab.
+3. Scroll down to the bottom; on the right, click "Show Package Details"
+4. If your API is corrupted, unclick its checkbox and click Apply.
+If no API is loaded, check API 30 and click Apply.

 ## Exercises

 1. Explore the contents of the project's res directory.
 These are the static resource files that your Android app uses.
 They include such things as menus, user interface (UI) definitions, icons, and strings.
 2. The file res/values/strings.xml defines static strings that are used in your application.
 Change the string named "first_fragment_label" to include your name (e.g. "Joe\'s App", with the escape character \ before the apostrophe).
 3. Save strings.xml
 4. Examine res/layout/content_main.xml.
 Notice that this is the UI definition of the main Activity.
 It "includes" a layout for content_main.
 You'll likely be in "Design Mode" initially; change to "Code" using the button at the top right.
-5. Edit res/layout/content_main.xml.
+5. Edit res/layout/activity_main.xml.
 This is the part of the screen layout for the overall app.
 Change the color from colorPrimary to colorSecondary.
 6. Edit fragment_first.xml.
-In the Design view, in the Palette window, click on Text.
-Drag a new "Plain Text" field onto your screen.
+In the Design view, in the Palette window, click on ***Text***.
+Drag a new "Plain Text" field from the next column onto your screen.
-7. In the Properties of this widget, find the Common Attributes, and set the text to "Hello Android"
+7. In the Properties of this widget, find the Common Attributes on the right-hand side (you'll need to scroll down), and set the text to "Hello Android"
 8. Save content_main.xml
 9. Use the red square to stop the app (if it was running).
 10. Click the green play triangle in the Android Studio menubar to run the app.
 11. Choose the AVD you just created to run the app in.
 12. Switch to the running AVD and verify that the Hello Android app has successfully launched and your changes have been successful.

+To stop the emulator, turn off the phone via the power button and also click the red square for the app.

 :checkered_flag: **CHECKPOINT: show Part 1 to your TA**